msalehisedeh/wizard-query/README.md

 	}
 );

-// will chain into urls provided in each books.book in sample1.xml and
+// will chain into urls provided in each books in marketplace.xml and
 // returns title and author of books listed in the secondary level files
-// or API responses located in '/samples/books/' directory. this.wizardService.chainSelect({
+// or API responses located in '/categories/books/' directory. this.wizardService.chainSelect({
-	path: 'books.book',
+	path: 'books',
-	in: 'sample1.xml',
+	in: 'marketplace.xml',
 	join: {
-		'books.book': {
+		'books': {
 		path: ['publication.title', 'publication.author'],
-		in: '/samples/books/',
+		in: '/categories/books/',
 		handler: this.publicationHandler
 	}
 }).subscribe(